namanbansal102/Trishul-AI/README.md

 ### Scheduling
 ```
-"Send 50 STT to 0xABC...123 after 5 minutes"
+"Send 50 SOMI to 0xABC...123 after 5 minutes"
-"Schedule 10 STT to alice.eth on December 25 at 9am"
+"Schedule 10 SOMI to alice.eth on December 25 at 9am"
-"Pay my 100 employees 5 STT each on 1st of next month"
+"Pay my 100 employees 5 SOMI each on 1st of next month"
-"Send 1 STT birthday bonus to john.eth on March 10"
+"Send 1 SOMI birthday bonus to john.eth on March 10"
 ```

 ### Token Operations
 ```
 "Create a memecoin called MoonDoge with symbol MDOGE"
 "Deploy an ERC20 token named StarToken"
-"What's my STT balance?"
+"What's my SOMI balance?"
 ```

 ### Blockchain Queries